-Description Check Multi F / Multi F MAX outdoor unit was connected properly per local code and the product installation procedures.
-All literature and bagged accessories have been removed from the fan discharge vicinity (ducted and cassette model indoor units).
-All indoor units and branch distribution unit(s) (Multi F MAX only) are installed, properly supported, and located indoors in a non-corrosive environment.
-Duct work installation has been completed per product installation procedures (ducted indoor units only).
+Description Check Multi F / Multi F MAX with LGRED outdoor unit was connected properly per local code and the product installation procedures.
+All literature and bagged accessories have been removed from the fan discharge (ducted and cassette model indoor units).
+All indoor units and branch distribution unit(s) (Multi F MAX with LGRED only) are installed, properly supported, and located indoors in a non-corrosive environment.
+Duct work installation completed (ducted indoor units only).